Deploy a Django App

 Here are the contents of the build script:

-#!/usr/bin/env bash pip install -r requirements/production.txt python manage.py collectstatic python manage.py migrate
+#!/usr/bin/env bash pip install -r requirements/production.txt python manage.py collectstatic --no-input python manage.py migrate

 It’s simply executing commands needed to build and deploy a Django site on each push to your repo.